Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 Mario Kart Tour

-Minecraft
+WINNER: Minecraft

 Super Smash Bros.™ Ultimate